MCP server integration

 -

-Node.js version 22 or later is installed on your system.
+Node.js version 22 or later is installed.

 -